sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 #### Other Pumps
 To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `tyk-pump.pump.extraEnvs`

+### Tyk Operator Configurations

+In order to enable installing Tyk Operator along-side Tyk OSS installation, please set `global.components.operator` to `true`.

+All other configurations related to Tyk Operator are available under `tyk-operator` section of `values.yaml` file.

+> Tyk Operator needs a cert-manager to be installed.
+Ensure that cert-manager is installed as described in the official documentation: [Installing Tyk Operator]({{<ref "tyk-stack/tyk-operator/installing-tyk-operator">}}).